Edited by: Keri Stooksbury

-The Hyatt Residence Club is the timeshare and vacation rental arm of the Hyatt portfolio.
+The Hyatt Vacation Club (formerly Hyatt Residence Club) is the timeshare and vacation rental arm of the Hyatt portfolio.

-Most of the Hyatt Residence Club properties offer full kitchens, in-unit laundry facilities, dining rooms, fireplaces, and even outdoor spaces — as well as the amenities of a full-service resort.
+Most of the Hyatt Vacation Club properties offer full kitchens, in-unit laundry facilities, dining rooms, fireplaces, and even outdoor spaces — as well as the amenities of a full-service resort.

 Think of these are apartments that you can visit over and over again if you are an “owner.”

 However, even though you might be an owner, you are still sharing these apartments with many other owners… and that means that pets are not welcome at most locations.

 Of course, if you need to travel with a service animal, that is allowed.

 Hyatt Zilara is the adult-only all-inclusive resort option in the Hyatt portfolio.